dario-baumberger/obsidian-image-to-text-ocr/README.md

 | URL                           | `https://www.example.com/example.png`               | URL to an image                    |
 | img Tag                       | `<img src="https://www.example.com/example.png" />` | Img tag with a valid src attribute |

+## Supported Devices

+Obsidian images are not supported on mobile devices since the file adapter works only on desktop.
+All other images are available also on mobile.

 ## Installation

 ### Community Plugin